kmBlaine/yucon/doc/UnitsCFG.md

 that have "square" or "cubic" in the name need dimensioning.

 #### 1.5 - Inverse:
-Most units have exactly the same composition as the base unit, meaning that when broken down into their composing elements, they look the same; a mile per hour is a distance per time, same as a meter per second.
-However, some units have the same composition and thus may be easily converted, but are exact inverses of each other.
-For example, frequency is just the inverse of time; 10 Hz is 0.1 seconds.
-Fuel economy is another good example of this; a mile per gallon is a volume per distance while a litre per 100km is a distance per volume.
-Still easy to convert between but we have to be cautious to inform Yucon of when a unit is the inverse of the base unit.
+Most units have the same exact conceptual dimension as the reference unit.
+For instance, all pressure units are a force per area.
+Some unit types are less strictly specified however, such as fuel economy.
+Fuel economy is sometimes measured as distance travelled per unit of fuel consumed and other times it is measured as fuel consumed per distance travelled.
+You might note that these are the same metrics but they are simply inverted.
+Thus it is easy to convert between say L/100km and MPG but one or the other must be inverted before Yucon can apply the conversion factor.
+In this case, it would be MPG since Yucon uses L/100km as the reference unit for fuel economies.
+If a unit is the inverse of the reference unit, like MPG is relative to L/100km, you must inform Yucon of this so it can perform the conversion properly.

 ### 2 - General Syntax and Formatting:
 The units.cfg file essentially uses INI syntax and format which is simple,